NEW at REHC:

 * Perform General Lock Out and Tag Out

-For further details on the Program, please click here.
+For further details about the Program Objectives, please click here.

 How can I get more information?

-If you are planning on applying for Second Career funding for this program, an Employment Consultant can assist you with the application.
+To find out when the next intake of applicants will be, please contact Northern College directly.
+If you are planning on applying for Second Career funding for this program, an Employment Consultant at the Regional Employment Help Centre can assist you with the application.
 Please remember this process can take up to 4-6 weeks before approval for funding is confirmed.

 Summer Jobs Service